petsy/GoGrinder/README.md

 "Scenario":"scenario1","ThinkTimeFactor":0,"ThinkTimeVariance":0}
 ```

-With GoGrinder you can simulate from a few to dozens to many hundreds of virtual users using GoGrinder.
+Using GoGrinder you can simulate from a few to dozens to many hundreds of virtual users.

 For more information, see the